-The approval of the Solano Express Intercity Funding and Cost-Sharing Agreement is necessary for allocating funds to support Solano Express in FY 2025-26.
-Therefore, the recommended action is to approve the updated Solano Express Intercity Funding and Cost-Sharing Agreement, as found in Attachment B.
+The approval of the Solano Express Intercity Funding and Cost-Sharing Agreement is crucial for allocating funds to support Solano Express in FY 2025-26.
+Therefore, the required action is to forward a recommendation to the STA TAC and Board to approve the updated Solano Express Intercity Funding and Cost-Sharing Agreement, as found in Attachment B.